Cinder Book Review

 -Little to none, but more in the next book, Scarlet.

 -Queen Levana has multiple thaumaturges (magicians) that do her bidding and are the spiritual leaders of the Lunars.

 -References to female curves, an illegitimate child, a sex change (sarcastically), the female reproductive system (and the fact that Cinder’s was unaffected by her cyborg surgery, and a few similar references).

 Personal Review: 4 stars

 Cinder was a fun, fast-paced adventure.
-It was thought-provoking in its use of AI (seen as both a help and dangerous if not used properly).
-Somewhat predictable, the story was still enjoyable and the premise interesting.
+It was thought-provoking in its use of AI (seen as both a help and a danger if not used properly).
+Somewhat predictable (seeing as how it’s a Cinderella retelling), the story was still enjoyable and the premise interesting.
 Not extraordinarily deep, it was still engaging.
 The worldbuilding was immersive and the pacing was consistent.
-The setting, while drastically different from the original story was well-described and entertaining.
+While drastically different from that of the original story, the setting was well-described and entertaining.
 I am eager to return to this interesting literary world and begin the next book!
-This story is geared toward the YA audience and fans of fairy tales or the dystopian novels will enjoy it.
+Geared toward the YA audience and fans of fairy tales or dystopian novels will enjoy it.
 Some content issues will affect the more sensitive reader’s enjoyment of the story.
 Overall, this was a fun, light summer read and a series I look forward to finishing.